Approximately 90 percent of farmers utilise twice-a-day (TAD) milking strategies at some point during the season.

-Overseas, it’s not uncommon to use a 12-12 hour milking interval (e.g. 5am and 5pm), creating long days.
-In New Zealand, with a desire to improve lifestyle, particularly with larger herds, the traditional TAD milking interval has been 10-14 hours, milking at 5AM and 3PM.
-However, this still leads to long days, particularly if your herd size and dairy size result in milkings of longer than two hours.
+In New Zealand, the traditional TAD milking interval has been 10-14 hours, milking at 5am and 3pm.
+However, this leads to long days, particularly if your herd and dairy size result in milkings of longer than two hours.

-Early adopters have noted that with an 8-16 hour milking interval, about two thirds of the milk will be harvested in the morning, which in some circumstances can result in a long milking.
-For those with automatic cluster removers (ACRs), increasing the pulsation ratio may be a simple solution to increase the rate of milk harvest without impacting udder health.
+If you have ACRs (automatic cluster removers), increasing the pulsation ratio may be a simple solution to increase the rate of milk harvest without impacting udder health.
 Check with your local plant service provider if this may be suitable for your farm.

-Another approach, whether you have ACRs or not, is to use a maximum milking time (MaxT herringbone, MaxT rotary), which will help optimise your milking routine and efficiency without impacting production or milk quality.
-In particular, apply MaxT at the morning milking.
-This is where the greatest efficiency gain can be made, due to the greater volume of milk to harvest.
-The overall aim in this situation is to shorten the slowest 20% of the herd at the morning milking.
+Applying MaxT at the morning milking gives the greatest efficiency gain due to the greater volume of milk to harvest.
+The overall aim is to shorten the slowest 20% of the herd at the morning milking.

 - McMeekan, C. P. and P. J. Brumby.
 1956.
 Milk production and interval between milking.
 Nature 178:799. https://doi.org/10.1038/178799a0